lana-20/selenium-webdriver-bidi/README.md

 ### WD Classic vs CDP

 In recent years, CDP has gained a lot of traction in the automation industry.
-Let's compare <code>WD Classic</code> and <code>CDP</code> side by side.
+Let's compare how <code>WD Classic</code> and <code>CDP</code> implementation differs side-by-side.

 WD Classic | CDP |
 ---|---|